How We Teach Biology at Beloit College

 - Students learn fundamental biological principles, biometric analyses, current field methods, and important laboratory techniques in workshop and laboratory courses.

-- In their Biology courses, students work in cooperative/collaborative groups that that design and implement research, and analyze and present their results.
+- In their Biology courses, students work in cooperative/collaborative groups that design and implement research, and analyze and present their results.

 - Students read and critically evaluate research papers published in biological journals.